At this point, there are 1,534,464 total TEDx videos online and the rolling counter at www.TEDxvideocounter.com shows an upward trend.

 By Amy Morin | Link to video

 Morin wrote an article called 13 Things Mentally Strong People Don’t Do that went viral.
-Like super viral, to the point where it has been featured on several different mainstream media sites.
+Viral to the point where it has been featured on several different mainstream media sites.
 She also cunningly transformed that article into a book and then made a TEDx video about that same article!

 The basic premise of her philosophy is to avoid the three kinds of destructive beliefs: unhealthy beliefs about ourselves (self-pity), unhealthy beliefs about others (don’t give away your power by announcing how others influence you), and unhealthy beliefs about the world (victim mindset; the world owes me for something that I did).